Seminar Series on Mental Health Management at the University of Mannheim – ENGAGE.EU

 About the lecturer:

-Harnessing Character Strengths … in a Cultural Sensitive Mannerg - Dr. Tom Hendriks (Tilburg University)
+Harnessing Character Strengths … in a Cultural Sensitive Manner - Dr. Tom Hendriks (Tilburg University)

 Time: